apache/iceberg-rust/README.md

 ## Contribute

-Iceberg is an active open-source project.
-We are always open to people who want to use it or contribute to it.
-Here are some ways to go.
+Apache Iceberg is an active open-source project, governed under the Apache Software Foundation (ASF).
+We are always open to people who want to use or contribute to it.
+Here are some ways to get involved.

 - Start with [Contributing Guide](CONTRIBUTING.md).
 - Submit [Issues](https://github.com/apache/iceberg-rust/issues/new) for bug report or feature requests.